Divided UN council heads to Sweden for farmhouse retreat - Journal du Cameroun

 Sweden has presented a draft resolution on sending a UN mission to rid Syria of its chemical weapons stockpile once and for all.
 In February, it led negotiations with Kuwait on a ceasefire resolution that never materialized.

-France, the United States and Britain have put forward their own measure that addresses the use of chemical weapons in Syria and the need to re-energize peace talks.
+France, the United States and Britain have put forward their own measure on ending the use of chemical weapons in Syria and re-energizing peace talks.

 The retreat will not primarily be a negotiating session on the various draft resolutions on Syria, said Skau, but he did not rule out such talks.